sassoftware/sas-studio-custom-steps/DQ - Standardize/README.md

 Version 1.1 (05DEC2022)
  * adds support for Canadian locales.
 (ENCAN, FRCAN)
- * avoids warning by skipping length declaration for the output field if writing to an existing field.
+ * avoids warning by skipping length declaration for the output field if over-writing the input field.
- * documents in the About tab how to get the step to run in CAS
+ * adds documentation in the About tab how to get the step to run in CAS
  * conforms casing of text in the controls to coding standards

 Version 1.0 (14SEP2022)